adlerjohn/ech-specs/specs/consensus.md

 A block that does not pass a verification check listed in this section is invalid.
 A block that passes all verification checks listen in this section is valid, but may not be included in the canonical chain, depending on application of the [fork choice rule](#fork-choice-rule).

+### Inclusion on Parent Chain

+Verify that `block.header` is included as a receipt in the form of a log from the [deposit contract](./deposit_contract.md) for the linked parent chain block.

 ### Previous Link

 Verify that a block with ID `block.header.prev` exists (ID is the hash of the block header), and assign the previous block header to `prevHeader`.